VrikkaDev/dpg_draws/README.md

     responses: Contains response messages for various actions, such as linking, team joining, and errors.

-    link_account_text: The message template for instructing users to link their Minecraft accounts.

     select_team_text: The message template for instructing users to select a team.

     buttons: Contains configurations for emoji buttons used for team selection.
 You can customize the emoji and button color for each team.

 Make sure to save the text_configs.json file after making changes.

-How to Use
+### How to Use

 Once the bot is up and running, it will be online and ready to handle commands and interactions in the configured Discord server.

 Linking Minecraft Account:

-    To link your Minecraft account to Discord, write your Minecraft account name in the designated channel while being logged in to the Minecraft server.
+    To link your Minecraft account to Discord, try joining a team, then write your Minecraft account name in the textbox while being logged in to the Minecraft server.

 Selecting a Team:

     In the team selection channel, click on the corresponding emoji button to join a team.

-Bot Commands:
+#### Bot Commands:

 The bot supports various commands for managing teams and accounts.
 Use the / prefix followed by the command name to trigger the commands.